gatsbyjs/rfcs/text/0000-gatsby-plugin-cli.md

 # Adoption strategy

-We would need to update documentation and make announcements that this is now an available feature. "official" gatsby plugins can be updated to contain default configs along side this pr.
+We would need to update documentation and make announcements that this is now an available feature. "official" gatsby plugins can be updated to contain default configs and proper README.md documentation along side this pr.

 Announcements and docs can also be made for plugin maintainers on how to update their plugins.